GiladNomberg/Expedia-Hotel-Scraper/README.md

 2. Install required Python packages (pip install -r requirements.txt)
 3. Optional - edit input file
 4. Run the script (python main.py)
+5. The output will appear in a new file called 'output'

 Assumptions:
 1. Default travelers (2 adults, one room)